Cambria County Prison faces ammunition shortage for training, warden says

 In his prison operations report, Smith also noted an increase in food costs.

-Increases in freight charges as well as product prices have resulted in an increase of 3 cents per prison meal since July, he said.
+Increases in freight charges and product prices have resulted in an increase of 3 cents per prison meal since July, he said.
 The total price for one meal is now up to $1.26.

 At 1,400 meals per day, the cost increase would come to more than $15,000 after one year.
 But it may not stop there, he said.